Leonxzy44/Temperon-Weather-API-Tracker/README.md

 # 🗺️ Quick guide

-1. If you are at this repo right now, click on the `Program_releases` section.
+1. If you are at this repo right now, click on the `Program_releases` section folder.

 ---